 Day 4: Telavi – Sighnaghi – Tbilisi

-In the morning we drive to a farmer’s house to see a unique 300 year-old wine cellar.
-We get acquainted with the Georgian way of winemaking, quite different from the European one, and taste some of the typical wines of the region.
+In the morning we enjoy some free time at the farmers’ colorful market and then continue to explore a farmer’s house to see a unique 300 year-old wine cellar.
+We get acquainted with the Georgian way of wine-making, quite different from the European one, and taste some of the typical wines of the region.
 Later we drive to the fortified town of Sighnaghi (18th century).
 The town preserves its original characteristics and now offers visitors stunning views of the surrounding Caucasus Mountains.
-After visiting the region’s ethnographic museum we drive to Tbilisi.
+Drive to Tbilisi.
 Free time upon arrival.
 Dinner at a traditional Georgian restaurant.
 Overnight in Tbilisi.
 (B, L, D)

-Day 5: Tbilisi -Mtskheta – Gori – Tbilisi
+Day 6: Tbilisi – Mtskheta – Gori – Tbilisi

-Day 7: Tbilisi – Sadakhlo – Sevan – Hagartsin – Yerevan
+Day 7: Tbilisi – Georgia-Armenia border(Sadakhlo) – Sevan –Dilijan – Yerevan

 Day 8: Yerevan – Echmiatsin – Zvartnots – Garni – Geghard – Yerevan

 Yerevan city tour.
 Drive to Armavir region to visit Etchmiatsin Cathedral (303 AD), included in UNESCO World Heritage List, St. Hripsime Church, and Zartnots Temple (643 AD).
 Return to Yerevan.
 Visit State History Museum of Armenia.
 Drive to Kotayk region.
 Excursion to Garni, the only pagan temple (1 AD) in Armenia.
 Nearby is the beautiful Christian Monastery of Geghard, carved out of solid rock (4-13th centuries).
-Overnight at a hotel in Yerevan.
+Dinner and overnight in Yerevan.
 (B, L, D)

 Day 9: Departure